RCPA Haematology Fellowship Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The RCPA Haematology Fellowship is a Written and practical examination covering clinical and laboratory haematology.
+The RCPA Haematology Fellowship Examination is Two-part single-discipline exam after a minimum of 5 years training.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Laboratory science gaps - the practical component tests bench-level haematology that requires hands-on preparation beyond clinical work.